eumis/tkviews/docs/Binding.md

 ## Bindable

-`Bindable` is a base class that can notify about it's changes.
+`Bindable` is a base class that can notify about its changes.
 `BindableEntity` notifies about all properties changes.
 `BindableDict` notifies about values changes.